mensbeam/Arsse/docs/en/025_Using_The_Arsse/030_Keeping_Newsfeeds_Up_to_Date.md

 - The interval between publishing of articles in the newsfeed
 - Whether the last fetch or last several fetches resulted in error

-As a general rule, newsfeeds which changed frequently are checked frequently, and those which change seldom are fetched at most daily.
+As a general rule, newsfeeds which change frequently are checked frequently, and those which change seldom are fetched at most daily.